ra-lauren/scripts/README.md

-Collection of jerry-rigged scripts for QoL purposes (Quality of life).
+Collection of jerry-rigged scripts for QoL purposes.